ibexa/documentation-developer/docs/api/rest_api_customization_and_extension.md

 https://github.com/ibexa/rest/blob/main/src/lib/Server/Output/ValueObjectVisitor/RestContent.php#L102: The Values\RestContent returned by the controller is visited by the ValueObjectVisitor\RestContent; if not null, its currentVersion property will be wrapped in a Ibexa\Rest\Server\Values\Version to be visited by the associated Ibexa\Rest\Server\Output\ValueObjectVisitor\Version

-## Adding a custom media-type / Accept header to an existing route / resource
+## Adding a custom media-type / an Accept header to an existing route/resource
 https://doc.ibexa.co/en/latest/api/creating_custom_rest_api_response/
 TODO: Explain vocabulary usage in previous section.
 Fix this section title.